bustle/mobiledoc-kit/README.md

 `options` is an object which may include the following properties:

-* `stickyToolbar` - a boolean option enabling a persistent header with formatting tools.
-Default is true for touch devices.
 * `placeholder` - default text to show before a user starts typing.
 * `spellcheck` - a boolean option enabling spellcheck.
 Default is true.
 * `autofocus` - a boolean option for grabbing input focus when an editor is